 enough medical evidence for a decision to be made without a face-to-face assessment

-If a phone assessment would not be accessible for you, contact the organisation that sent you the letter.
+Contact the organisation that sent you the letter.
 This will be Capita or Independent Assessment Services.